 Which soprano, whose lovely voice and charming stage presence should make her worth her weight in gold, is not being asked back to an opera company where she’s had great success?
-Is it because she’s developed a reputation for being difficult?

 Which age-appropriate role will serve as the vehicle the return of a veteran diva to the New York stage for the first time this century?

 If there is truth in this rumor, which New York opera company will attempt a renaissance this summer with a revival of an operatic rarity, though likely without the magnificent cast the conductor assembled for his recent recording of the same work?

 Which opera rag has just done away with its new publisher, less than three months after a much-publicized hire?